insertokername/custom-authlib/docs/flask/index.rst

 Flask OAuth Providers
 =====================

-Authlib has built-in Flask integrations for building OAuth 1.0, OAuth 2.0 and OpenID Connect servers.
+insertokname-authlib has built-in Flask integrations for building OAuth 1.0, OAuth 2.0 and OpenID Connect servers.
 It is best if developers can read :ref:`intro_oauth1` and :ref:`intro_oauth2` at first.